ministryofjustice/itpolicycontent/content/confluence/enterprise/it-incident-management-policy.md

 - Sanction enhanced monitoring on IT systems where appropriate
 - Update the incident management database with details of all incidents, any investigation conducted and actions undertaken
 - Carry out analysis of security incidents as required
-- Initiating a forensic investigation and commissioning forensic analysis (in accordance with IT Security – Forensic Readiness Policy [Ref, 6])
+- Initiating a forensic investigation and commissioning forensic analysis (in accordance with [IT Security – Forensic Readiness Policy][frp] )
 - Providing progress reports on specific incidents to relevant parties.

 ### Helpdesk